softgames/android-sdk/README.md

         /*
          * You can set with this method the teaser image that is going to be
          * displayed in the cross-promotion page.
-This image is relate to your game */ teaserImg = getResources().getDrawable(teaserImgId);
+This image is related to your game */ teaserImg = getResources().getDrawable(teaserImgId);
         SGSettings.setTeaserImage(teaserImg);